Mikkomario/Utopia-Vault-Scala/README.txt

         - Readable trait allows you to pull (read) up to date data from database to your model
         - Mutable DBModel class implements both of these traits
         - Factory traits can be used for transforming database row data into your object models
+            - You will be able to include data from multiple tables, if you wish.
+Simply use FromResultFactory or FromRowFactory.
         - Access traits allow you to create simple interfaces into database contents and to hide the actual sql-based implementation
         - These traits allow you to use a MariaDB / MySQL server in a noSQL, object-oriented manner